WWGD? What Would Georgia Do?

 I was having a tough day during the holidays and asked myself what I could do at that moment to be happier.
 I wondered, what would Georgia do in my specific situation?

-I smiled because I realized if Georgia O’Keeffe were in the room with me, her answer might include roughly shaking me by the shoulders.
+If O’Keeffe were in the room, her answer might include roughly shaking me by the shoulders.

 O’Keeffe thought pursuing happiness was absurd.

 “I think it’s so foolish for people to want to be happy,” O’Keeffe once said.
 “Happy is so momentary–you’re happy for an instant and then you start thinking again.”

 If happiness wasn’t the most important thing in life for O’Keeffe, what did she pursue instead?

 What was the secret sauce that fueled one of the greatest and most prolific artists of the 20th century?